F-I-D-O/Manuals/manuals/Programming/C++/C++ Workflow.md

 1. uninstall the port: `vcpkg remove <port name>`
 2. disable the binary cache by setting the [`VCPKG_BINARY_SOURCES`](https://learn.microsoft.com/en-us/vcpkg/reference/binarycaching) environment variable to `clear`
 	- in PowerShell: `$env:VCPKG_BINARY_SOURCES = "clear"`
+	- in bash: `export VCPKG_BINARY_SOURCES=clear`
+	- if setting the environment variable does not work (WSL), we can specify the `--binarysource=clear` option in the next step
 1. install the port again: `vcpkg install <port name>`